License Renewal Resource Center

 This will be your roadmap and help you track your courses across LLR, CTAR and NAR’s requirements.
 This worksheet is for planning purposes and does not need to be turned in to CTAR or LLR.
 This worksheet is not applicable for licensees with Property Manager or Property Manager-In-Charge licenses.

-Step 3: Get a list of the classes you’ve taken*
+Step 3: See what CE classes you’ve taken*

 Step 4: Complete the Worksheet